PJWalker/daggerheart/content/Items/Arcane Cloak.md

 ---
-publish: "true"
+tags:
+  - common
 ---

-A cloak whose colour, texture, & size can be adjusted at will
+A cloak whose colour, texture, & size can be adjusted as a spellcast action.